“Speed provides the one geniunely modern pleasure.” – Aldous Huxley

 - Make the user happy with good source code

 - Re-skin multiple versions a LOT more easily

 I’ll get to this in a minute, but the golden rule is that you want to be re-skinning GRAPHICS and not re-skinning CONTENT.
 That’s a huge difference.

 Once you have this re-skinnable engine in your hands, move to Step 2.

 NOTE: DO NOT try to build something from scratch.
 I say again – this is not about pride or being a revolutionary.
 This is not about your idea being great.
 This is about making money.
-Let me explain this further (free 21 step checklist – Click here).
+Get the full story here (Click here).

 Step 2: Monetizing in 33 Days – How To Make Money With Apps